-Abortion occurs when an embryo or fetus is expelled from a woman's body before birth; thus resulting in the death of the fetus.
-While abortions can be spontaneous or induced, discussions about abortions in the legal context usually involve induced, or intentional, abortions.
+Abortion occurs when an embryo or fetus is expelled from a woman's body before birth.
+Abortions can be spontaneous or induced.
+Discussions about abortions, in the legal context, usually involve induced abortions.
+These are also called “intentional" abortions.

 Before the founding of the United States, the common law of England permitted abortions before the fetus "quickened," which was the term used to describe the mother's first feeling of the fetus moving in her uterus.
 Typically, quickening occurs between the sixteenth and twentieth weeks of pregnancy.